 Best wishes for a happy new year,

 Author of Speaking for Spot: Be the Advocate Your Dog Needs to Live a Happy, Healthy, Longer Life

 Author of Your Dog’s Best Health: A Dozen Reasonable Things to Expect From Your Vet

 Recipient, Leo K. Bustad Companion Animal Veterinarian of the Year Award

 Recipient, American Animal Hospital Association Animal Welfare and Humane Ethics Award

 Recipient, Dog Writers Association of America Award for Best Blog

 Become a Fan of Speaking for Spot on Facebook

-Please visit http://www.speakingforspot.com to read excerpts from Speaking for Spot.
+Please visit http://www.speakingforspot.com to read excerpts from Speaking for Spot and Your Dog’s Best Health.
 There you will also find “Advocacy Aids”- helpful health forms you can download and use for your own dog, and a collection of published articles on advocating for your pet’s health.
-Speaking for Spot is available at Amazon.com, local bookstores, and your favorite online book seller.
+Speaking for Spot and Your Dog’s Best Health are available at www.speakingforspot.com, Amazon.com, local bookstores, and your favorite online book seller.